Marin Veteran Hospice Patient Support Volunteer

 Thank you for your interest in volunteering with By the Bay Health, but due to the current COVID pandemic, Volunteer trainings in 2020 were cancelled.
 We have been accepting applications continuously throughout the past year, but have not been conducting trainee interviews.
 We are hopeful to provide one training in fall 2021 when it is safe to conduct classroom sessions in-person, as well as online.
 We currently welcome new applications, but please be aware that we have a significant number of applicants on the wait-list since March 2020.
 Applications are processed in the order received, which means your application may not be considered for interview eligibility until 2022.

 Were you in the military?
 Are you a good listener?
 Are you caring, helpful and adaptable?

-As a Veteran Hospice Patient and Family Support Volunteer for Hospice by the Bay you’ll be making a significant difference for someone facing end-of-life challenges.
+As a Veteran Hospice Patient and Family Support Volunteer for By the Bay Health you’ll be making a significant difference for someone facing end-of-life challenges.
 Your meaningful contributions will support the Hospice Care Team by:

 Relieving a family caregiver>

 Providing companionship to patients>